Bit-Quill/valkey-glide/docs/design-api.md

 #### Protobuf
 The wrapper language will pass the commands, arguments, and configuration as protobuf messages using the same definitions as in the UDS solution.

+Transactions will be handled by adding a list of `Command`s to the protobuf request.
+The response will be a `redis::Value::Bulk`, which can be marshalled into a C array of values before being passed from Rust to the wrapper language.
+The wrapper language is responsible for converting the array of results to its own native collection type.

 Pros:
 - We get to reuse the protobuf definitions, meaning fewer files to update if we make changes to the protobuf definitions